pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    Spherical coordinate system used by ``sphere_proj``

-Horace uses Matlab methods ``cart2sph`` and ``sph2cart`` to convert array of vectors expressed in Cartesian coordinate system to spherical coordinate system and back.
-The formulas, used by these methods are provided `on Matlab help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_.
-The difference between formulas provided there and used by Horace is the elevation angle, which for Horace is:
+In practice, Horace uses Matlab methods ``cart2sph`` and ``sph2cart`` to convert array of vectors expressed in Cartesian coordinate system to spherical coordinate system and back.
+The formulas, used by these methods together with the image of the used coordinate system are provided `on Matlab "cart2sph" help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_.
+Matlab uses ``elevation`` angle which is related to :math:`\theta` angle used by Horace by relation:

     :math:`\theta = 90-elevation`

-Where :math:`elevation` is the ``elevation`` angle used in Matlab ``cart2sph/sph2cart`` functions.
-Matlab ``azimuth`` angle form
-`the help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_  is equivalent to Horace :math:`\phi` angle.
+``azimuth`` angle form `Matlab help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_
+is equivalent to Horace :math:`\phi` angle.

 .. note::